-Although there's no shortage of financial institutions to choose from when you're interested in opening an account, Bank of America is ranked as one of the best national banks of 2020.
-So it's not by accident that the bank has several good checking account options for you to consider.
-And if you're lucky, Bank of America may be offering a new account promotion when you apply that will allow you to score some extra cash.
+Although there’s no shortage of financial institutions to choose from when you’re interested in opening an account, Bank of America is ranked as one of the best national banks of 2021.
+So it’s not by accident that the bank has several good checking account options for you to consider.
+Read on for the full details of the bank’s Advantage Banking checking account settings and what you’ll need to open an account.

 To open a checking account with Bank of America, you’ll need to provide your personal information to complete the application, including: